carbon-language/carbon-lang/mlir/docs/OpDefinitions.md

 ### Requirements and existing mechanisms analysis

-The op description should as declarative as possible to allow a wide range of tools to work with them and query methods generated from them.
+The op description should be as declarative as possible to allow a wide range of tools to work with them and query methods generated from them.
 In particular this means specifying traits, constraints and shape inference information in a way that is easily analyzable (e.g., avoid opaque calls to C++ functions where